 Communication is an essential part of the educational program.
 We feel it is very important for parents to keep in close contact with their child’s teacher.
 If you need to visit with the teacher, please telephone or schedule a conference at a time that is convenient for all (i.e. before or after school).
 All teachers may be contacted through e-mail.
 E-mail addresses are posted on our school web page under Staff Directory in the Quick Links.
-The regular Parent/Teacher conferences (SEP’s) will be held October 6 & 7, 2016 and February 2 & 3, 2017.
-The first day of conferences students will be released at 12pm.
+The regular Parent/Teacher conferences (SEP’s) will be held in October and February.
+The first day of conferences students will be released at 1.30 pm.
 The second day students will not attend school.
 Kindergarten students will also not attend school on the first day of conference

 unless involved in a before school sponsored activity.

 We have no supervision on the grounds before this time.

 If your students eat breakfast at school they must be in

 the cafeteria shortly after 8:50 a.m. in order to have time

 to eat and be to class before the bell rings at 9:00 a.m.

 When taking a student from school, always check them out at the office.

 A student must be signed out in the office before a teacher will release him/her.

 Anyone other than a parent checking a student out of school should be named